1989 Singapore Open

-The 1989 Singapore Open (known as Epson Singapore Super Tennis for sponsorship reasons) was a tennis tournament played on outdoor hard courts at the National Stadium in Singapore and was part of the 1989 Nabisco Grand Prix.
-The tournament took place from April 24 through April 30, 1989.
+The 1989 Singapore Open (known as Epson Singapore Super Tennis for sponsorship reasons) was a men's tennis tournament played on outdoor hard courts at the National Stadium in Singapore and was part of the 1989 Nabisco Grand Prix.
+The tournament took place from 24 April through 30 April 1989.
+Unseeded Kelly Jones, who entered the main draw as a qualifier, won the singles title.